Modern Slavery Statement

 Our Supply Base: Assessing and Managing Risk

 As an IP company, we do not have an extensive tiered supply base for the provision of raw materials coming into the business.
-We do, however, purchase a wide range of goods and services from approximately 2,800 diverse suppliers who operate globally, regionally, and locally.
-Our suppliers provide products and services to Arm’s IP and IoT software and device management businesses and the enterprise functions.
-This product and service portfolio includes Engineering Technology, Cloud Services, Enterprise IT infrastructure and services; and Corporate Services, including people and employee services, property and facilities management, consulting, finance, accounting and tax, legal, and marketing services.
+We do, however, purchase a wide range of goods and services from approximately 3000 diverse suppliers who operate globally, regionally, and locally.
+Our suppliers provide products and services to Arm’s revenue generating components and its enabling functions.
 Our suppliers help our people to innovate and operate successfully.
 We attach great importance to the supply side of our value chain.

 In 2014, we added requirements relating to responsible labour practices into our standard supplier Terms of Business.
 These referred to the requirement that suppliers respect and promote the rights set out in the International Labour Organisation’s International (ILO) Labour Standards and the provisions of the United Nations’ Universal Declaration of Human Rights in relation to both its personnel and its suppliers.
 In 2018, we strengthened these requirements by reference to the UK Modern Slavery Act 2015 specifically, i.e. suppliers are required to conduct proper checks on any agency person and Arm reserves the right to require the supplier to remove from performance of the work any of the supplier’s officers, employees, agents or subcontractors whom Arm believes to be engaging in any Modern Slavery Practice, and take such action as Arm considers necessary to ensure Arm and the supplier fully comply with all applicable laws relating to modern slavery.

-Since 2015, we have been operating against our Supplier Code (or an acceptable equivalent).
-As part of our standard new supplier onboarding process, suppliers are required to confirm that they comply with our Supplier Code, which sets out our key expectations of our Suppliers.
+We adopted an updated Supplier Code of Conduct in 2021.
+As part of our standard new supplier onboarding process, suppliers are required to confirm that they comply with our Supplier Code of Conduct, which sets out our key expectations of our Suppliers.
 In relation to Employment Standards, these are:

 We are opposed to the use of any form of child labour or practices that inhibit the development of children.
 Suppliers must comply with all child labour laws and should not employ anyone under the age of 15, or where it is higher, the mandatory school leaving age in the local country.